-• filename (str) - path to the input file.

-- format (str) input file format valid strings are "yaml" or "json".
+- filename (str) path to the input file. - format (str) input file format valid strings are "yaml" or "json".
 If set to None, the file format will be automatically detected from the file extension. - validate (bool) whether to validate data as it is read, raising a ValidationError exception in the event of a validation failure. - model (bool) If True only validate objects defined in the AIRR DataFile schema.
 If False, attempt validation of all top-level objects.
-Ignored if validate=False. - debug (boo1) debug flag.
+Ignored if validate=False.

+• debug (bool) - debug flag.
 If True print debugging information to standard error.

-dictionary of AIRR Data objects.
+Returns dictionary of AIRR Data objects.